 All Advisors are subject to the same Nichols policies and procedures, whether they are attorneys or not.
 Advisors are expected to advise their advisees without disrupting proceedings.
-Advisors should not address College officials in a meeting or interview unless invited to (e.g., asking procedural questions).
-The Advisor may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee to the Investigator(s) or other Decision-maker(s).
+Advisors should not address College officials in a meeting or interview unless invited to (e.g., asking procedural questions.
+The Advisor may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee to the Investigator(s) or other Decision-maker(s) except during a hearing proceeding, during cross-examination.